CURRENT, 2022

 Mantis Studios

 In 2023, the International African Museum, in Charleston, S.C. also acquired In Praise of a Sto’ Front Church, for its permanent collection.
-This artwork is displayed in the Gullah Geechee Gallery of the museum.
+This artwork is displayed in the museum’s Gullah Geechee Gallery.